Trung0405/Trung0405/README.md

 🎓 FPT University Graduate

-I'm a Fresher Backend Developer passionate about building scalable web applications with .NET technologies.
-I enjoy learning new technologies, solving real-world problems, and continuously improving my software development skills.
+Backend Developer specializing in Java and Spring Boot, with experience building RESTful APIs, authentication systems, and database-driven applications.
+Passionate about writing clean, maintainable code and continuously improving through real-world projects.

 I'm currently seeking opportunities to grow as a Backend Developer while expanding my knowledge of cloud technologies and software architecture.